m5stack/m5-docs/docs/en/quick_start/atom/atom_echo_quick_start.md

 ## UIFlow example for EchoSTT services

+**LED Description**

+1.After power on, the red status light indicates that the network is not connected

+2.After power on, the green status light indicates that it is connected to the network

+3.Press the button and the status light turns yellow

+4.The recognition result recognition status light is red

+5.The recognition result is successful and the status light is green

 Before running this example, make sure that you have completed the above steps to get the token.

 <img src="assets/img/product_pics/atom_base/echo/EchoSTT.webp" width = "50%">